 Nearly every guest room at Wonderwell has its own bathroom and shower.
 Guests in Satori have access to a private toilet and sink area, but share the shower with another room (on another floor level).

 There is a single half-bath located on the ground floor between the dining area and the meditation hall.
 During large group retreats we request that overnight guests use the facilities in their rooms in order that commuters may have access to this restroom.

 For large retreats May through September, port-o-lets will be available on the grounds for all commuters and campers.
 We also request that those staying in-house make available their shower facilities to provide convenient access for dormitory dwellers and campers.

-Outside of the bedrooms there are many places at Wonderwell to curl up with a cup of tea, a good book, or to meditate.
+There are many places at Wonderwell to curl up with a cup of tea, a good book, or to meditate.
 The meditation hall is available most times for personal practice between group sessions.
-The balcony of the meditation hall features lounge chairs and window seats.
-There is also a fully carpeted yoga room (with mats, blankets, and cushions available).
 During warmer months, our porches afford a comfortable space from which to meditate on the gorgeous sky and mountain views.
 During winter months, guests can relax by the fire in the small dining room or in the green living room.

-While at Wonderwell, we encourage you to take your retreat outdoors anytime of year.
+While at Wonderwell, we encourage you to take your practice outdoors anytime of year.

 In the front yard, enjoy the mandala garden, where you will find a simple labyrinth for walking meditation or a place to sit and contemplate the mandala principle.

 To the south side of the building are raspberry and blueberry bushes, a Wonderwell summer treat.
 And to the north side of the building, the old Wonderwell barn still stands.